bradmccormack/ASPDOTNETMVCHOSPITAL/README.txt

 According to the Forum it is possible to write or use an existing plugin for cc validation and I did so.
-Matthew Bolger  INSTRUCTOR MANAGER
-RE: Credit card validation requirementRE: Credit card validation requirement COLLAPSE
-View Original Post Parent Post
-You can use a plugin or write your own.
-Note that jQuery itself already has credit card validation code ready to be used - you just need to hook into it.

-We expect a proper credit card check - so its more than just 16 digits.
-There are alogirthms that can be used against these various card types which extends beyond the starting digit although that forms part of the check.

 Attribution goes to https://github.com/kenkeiter/skeuocard